Iterative Deployment Exposure for Unsupervised Out-of-Distribution Detection: Conclusion

 \section{Conclusion}

-In this work, we introduced the setting of continual U-OOD, which reflects the iterative process of real-world model deployment, along with new metrics and benchmarks for this task.
-Furthermore, we presented a novel method for continual U-OOD that pseudo-labels incoming samples and gradually transforms the base U-OOD detector into a binary classifier.
-In doing so, we additionally introduced a novel OOD scoring function that uses the Mahalanobis distance to compute a nearest-neighbors score and a few-shot OOD detector that takes into account the confidence of the distributions involved.
+We introduced the setting of IDE for U-OOD detection, which reflects the iterative process of real-world model deployment, along with new metrics and benchmarks for the task.
+Furthermore, we presented CSO, a novel method for IDE that gradually transforms the base U-OOD detector into a binary classifier.
+In doing so, we additionally introduced an OOD scoring function that uses the Mahalanobis distance to compute a nearest-neighbors score, and a few-shot OOD detector that takes into account the confidence of the distributions involved.
 Extensive experiments showed that our simple approach outperforms methods from several related fields.